5 Facts of Ice-Cold Planet Uranus [Infographic]

 Uranus is cold because it’s the seventh planet away from the sun.
 For atmospheric temperature, it’s a minimum of -224°C.

-Because of its distance to the sun, the length of a year on Uranus is equivalent to roughly 84 Earth years.
+Because of its distance from the sun, the length of a year on Uranus is equivalent to roughly 84 Earth years.

 In terms of radius, it’s the third largest in our solar system.